≡ Menu

-If you’re reading this article within the United States, and you’ve never traveled abroad to the Middle East or Israel, it would be understandable why you may not be totally familiar with this particular dog breed.
+If you’re reading this article within the United States and you’ve never traveled abroad to the Middle East or Israel, it would be understandable why you may not be familiar with this particular dog breed.

 That said however…

-There is a reason why this dog breed has been able to survive for 1000’s of years and why they still continue to find a role in many individuals lives today.
-Which is why, we wanted to take a moment and try to make familiarize those who may not have had the pleasure of meeting one of these animals.
+There is a reason why this dog breed has survived for thousands of years and why they continue to find a role in many individuals’ lives today.
+This is why we wanted to take a moment and try to familiarize those who may not have had the pleasure of meeting one of these animals.

 Origins of the Species: the Canaan Dog

-As we’ve already alluded to, the Canaan Breed has been around for a very long time (think biblical times).
-In fact, the breed itself is surrounded in biblical history and has actually had biblical events alter the way in which the breed has developed over the centuries.
+As we’ve alluded to, the Canaan Breed has been around for a long time (think biblical times).
+The breed is surrounded by biblical history and has had biblical events alter how it developed over the centuries.

-The Canaan dog is believed to have originated out of the biblical land of Canaan, ( think, modern day Israel over 2000 years ago).
-At or around this time, the Israelites had to abandon the land of Canaan due to severe droughts that were affecting their land.
-As a result, many Canaan dogs were abandoned and forced for fend for themselves within the Negev desert.
+You see, the Canaan dog is believed to have originated out of the biblical land of Canaan (think modern-day Israel over 2000 years ago).
+At or around this time, the Israelites had to abandon the land of Canaan due to severe droughts affecting their land.
+As a result, many Canaan dogs were left and forced to fend for themselves within the Negev desert.

 During which time…

-Many of these domesticated animals became feral animals, thus honing their skills at becoming independent hunters, capable of not only surviving in a very inhospitable but also thriving.
+Many of these domesticated animals became feral animals, thus honing their skills to become independent hunters, capable of surviving in bleak and thriving.

-They ultimately became highly valued animals to the Bedouin people (nomadic people of the desert) as both guard dogs and assistance animals helping them with their livestock.
+This is why they ultimately became highly valued animals to the Bedouin people (nomadic people of the desert) as guard dogs and assistance animals helping them with their livestock.

 Then fast forward…

-Several thousand years to the early 1930’s when a breeding program was introduced to “officaly” tame the now feral desert dogs, by Dr Rudolphina Menzel.
-The program produced many working dogs that were given to the military to work as mobility dogs after she set up her institution.
+Several thousand years into the early 1930s, a breeding program was introduced to “officially” tame the now feral desert dog Dr Rudolphina Menzel.
+After she set up her institution, the program produced many working dogs that were given to the military to work as mobility dogs.

-It is believed that there are an estimated 2-3 thousand of these dogs scattered across the world since they became a desirable breed known for being highly adaptable.
+Today, it is believed that an estimated 2-3 thousand of these dogs are scattered across the world since they became a desirable breed known for being highly adaptable.

 Canaan Dog Characteristics